 Responsible cat parenting involves constantly providing for your pet through nourishment, shelter, entertainment, and care.
 As your cat grows, her needs change, and so must her diet.
 Kittens cannot be expected to eat the same food as adult and senior cats, nor should they have the exact calorie intake.
 In general, full-grown cats should consume… Continue reading Which supermarket meats can your cat eat?
+[We reviewed 8 options!]

 To stay in tip-top shape, a cat must eat complete and balanced food appropriate for her age, size, weight, and activity levels.
 Her meals should contain the right levels of animal-derived protein and fat to make her systems function properly.
 Seafood is technically edible meat that comes from water-dwelling animals, but does this mean that… Continue reading Which seafood products can your cat eat?